Something bad happened. Maybe it was yesterday, or maybe it was 10 years ago.

 - Finding yourself in bad relationships.
 You find yourself in yet another relationship in which your so called partner is not right for you, but you don’t know what to do about it.
 They may not be actually abusive (but they may be that as well), but they don’t put you first, try to understand you, encourage you, or make you feel “less than” more often then they contribute to your happiness.
 Through EMDR therapy we could explore: what is at the root of choosing these partners?
 What were some earlier times in your life that you felt the same way you do when your partner dismisses your feelings?
 In reprocessing those experiences, you can gain confidence in yourself in present to the degree that you can explain your needs in the relationship and either have your partner respond in a helpful way, or move towards ending the relationship, feeling confident that you are worthy of someone who treats you well.

 EMDR therapy focus of treatment (weekly)

 Some people come for therapy specifically seeking EMDR therapy to work through experiences that continue to negatively impact their daily lives, but due to cost, insurance regulations, scheduling availability, or other reasons they choose to keep a weekly appointment and process through a little bit at a time.
 This allows us to process one memory, then have one or several traditional talk sessions before starting work reprocessing another memory.
 This is the most common method, but it is not for everyone.

 I am now offering the option to get a lot of work done in a short time span with EMDR Intensives.
 These are 3-6 hour meetings offered on select Fridays or Saturdays with advanced notice.
 Prior to scheduling an intensive, we would have 1-3 shorter meetings for history taking and deciding how we can best utilize an intensive day so that you get the best results.
-Due to insurance restrictions, this is only available for private pay clients.
+Due to insurance restrictions, this option does not allow for insurance reimbursement.
+These appointments are not available on my calendar, but feel free to email me at [email protected] if you’d like to know more.